 In car-dominated U.S. cities, though, pretty much everyone breaks at least a few traffic laws every single time he or she gets behind the wheel — in large part because our roads and vehicles are designed as if those laws were only suggestions.
 And relative to how often they offend, drivers are almost never caught (despite what they think).

 It's not that Americans are just a bunch of uncaring scofflaws, either.
 Motorists follow the ample visual cues that tell them it's safe to go 40 miles per hour rather than the number on the sign that tells them to stick to 25.
-They fiddle with the infotainment screens that are embedded directly in their dashboards while they cruise past signs begging them not to drive distracted.
+They fiddle with the infotainment screens that are embedded directly into their dashboards while they cruise past signs begging them not to drive distracted.
 They move through a world that was designed to accommodate dangerous driving, and profits off of that accommodation in innumerable ways.

 We could put a cop on every corner and a camera on every traffic light, and 99 percent of us could still be confident that we would not be punished for doing dangerous things behind the wheel.
 We know it is a mathematical impossibility for cops to write that many tickets — and anyway, dangerous driving is so normalized in our society, that we have no reason to believe that anyone would care.

-When a driver does hit someone in that unprotected bike lane, of course, our punishment-obsessed society will give him a powerful incentive to flee — and because our car-dependent streets have been thoroughly denuded of pedestrians, he'll have plenty of opportunity to do it.
-In 2021 alone, hit-and-run drivers were responsible for 24 percent of pedestrian deaths, a share that's been steadily rising since at least 2009; in my city of St. Louis, 40 percent of crashes last year were hit-and-runs.
+When a driver does hit someone in that unprotected bike lane, of course, the equation changes, because now someone's gotten hurt.
+And our punishment-obsessed society will give that driver a powerful incentive to flee — and because our car-dependent streets have been thoroughly denuded of pedestrians, he'll have plenty of opportunity to do it.

 The problem is not just that the possibility of a ticket for driving in a bike lane isn't as powerful of a deterrent as the certainty of a mangled bumper when a driver hits a bollard.
 It's that punishment-focused systems create "suffering and pain," whether or not the driver is caught — because that, by definition, is what they exist to do.